Integration Flows Overview

 Routes

-- Source - HTTP endpoint, file system, database, message queue
+- Source - Where the data comes from (HTTP endpoint, file system, database)

 Components